 International Cooperation

-In terms of international assistance, Poland occupies an intermediate position.
-On one hand, as a member of the Organization for Economic Co-operation and Development (OECD), Poland donates development assistance.
-On the other, Poland also receives funding for its own development projects.
-The World Bank and International Bank for Reconstruction and Development (IBRD) have provided a loan of $795 million for two projects, which will extend until 2024.
+Regarding international assistance, Poland holds an intermediate position.
+On the one hand, as a member of the Organization for Economic Cooperation and Development (OECD), Poland provides development assistance.
+On the other hand, Poland still receives funding for its own development projects.

 Effective use of support